What are Record Rules?

 Assign the Submitted late? yes/no field the value of Yes when the form was submitted after a Due date field.

 Knack Tip: If your record rule references data from a connected record, but the rule does not seem to be updating the field as you set it, ensure first that the value for the connection field which it references is not blank.

 Add a new record connected to the form’s record.
 Your form’s object must be connected to at least one other object for this option to be available.
 Great for adding history, version, and archived records based on the submission.

 Upon submitting a form which edits a record, insert a new connected record of the same object with all of the same data, where the connection is called Record history entry.
 This way, you can track each change to the parent record with a separate record.

 This option allows you to update any records connected to the record created/updated by the form.

 Update the Order last changed date/time field on a parent Order record to the current date and time whenever a Line item child record is updated.

 When: When will a Record Rule run?

 The "When" section of the record rule, defines the criteria to trigger the rule.
-When a form is submitted and all the criteria are met, the rule will run.
+When a form is submitted (and any values are updated on records there) and all the criteria are met, the rule will run.